 Configuring Lacework to use Microsoft Azure AD as a SAML IdP requires Active Directory Premium.
-To complete the integration, you will need to sign in to Lacework as an administrator and to the Azure portal using your Azure Active Directory administrator account.
+To complete the integration, you must sign in to the Lacework Console as an administrator and to the Azure portal using your Azure Active Directory administrator account.
 The integration requires the creation of a Non-gallery application in Azure.

-For a more detailed explanation of configuring SAML in Azure Active Directory, please see:
+For a more detailed explanation of configuring SAML in Azure Active Directory, see:

 Configure single sign-on to applications that are not in the Azure Active Directory application gallery